ghimiredhikura/SFD/Results-FaceBoxes.md

 ### Face Detection

-The results of each procedure in FaceBoxes are contained in result folder.
-The final results are shown in the flowing.
+The FaceBoxes face detector from "[FaceBoexes Git](https://github.com/zeusees/FaceBoxes)" is evaluated in AFW test sets.
+The results are as follows.
 ![1](sfd_test_code/AFW/FaceBoxes_Test_AFW.png)